joamatab/book-notes/Las-gafas-de-la-felicidad.md

 ## Inspiring stories

-The author includes the stories of happy people that live extraordinary lives thanks to their positive/strong mindset
+The author includes the stories of happy people that live extraordinary lives thanks to their positive/strong mindset:

-A reporter who takes care of an orphanage in india
+- A reporter who takes care of an orphanage in india

-A traveler who lives many adventures
+- A traveler who lives many adventures

-A nun who decides to live in a poor village in chile
+- A nun who decides to live in a poor village in chile

-A successful person who suffers a stroke and losses all his mobility, and decides to write a book by blinking his only good eye: La mariposa y la Escafandra.
+- A successful person who suffers a stroke and losses all his mobility, and decides to write a book by blinking his only good eye: La mariposa y la Escafandra.

 ## The crazy monkey mind